-- Collaborate with leaders of HUD-funded programs, no matter the funding or program type. - Initiate metropolitan wide area fair housing planning and efforts. - Develop a marketing plan that presents a strategy designed to attract buyers and renters of all majority and minority groups, regardless of sexual orientation, gender identity, source of income, and marital status and describes initial advertising, outreach (community contacts), and other marketing activities. - Participate in local task forces or state housing counseling networks.
+- Collaborate with leaders of HUD-funded programs, no matter the funding or program type. - Initiate metropolitan wide area fair housing planning and efforts. - Develop a marketing plan that presents a strategy designed to attract buyers and renters from all groups, regardless of race, sex, source of income, and marital status, and describes initial advertising, outreach (community contacts), and other marketing activities.
+Participate in local task forces or state housing counseling networks. - Work across agencies to allow program leaders to identify potential trends, patterns, and practices in the housing market that may violate fair housing laws.